The Construction of a Legal Framework for the Property of the Mentally Ill in Nineteenth-Century England

 Professor Chantal Stebbings researches into the legal history of the nineteenth century, with special reference to the law and practice of taxation.
-She is a Fellow of the Royal Historical Society and was elected a Fellow of the Institute of Taxation by thesis.
+She was elected a Fellow of the Institute of Taxation by thesis and a Fellow of the Royal Historical Society.
 She has held a British Academy Research Readership, a Leverhulme Major Research Fellowship, and has received regular Wellcome Trust and other British Academy funding for her research.
 She was Visiting Fellow in the University of Cambridge Centre for Tax Law, and Professeur Invité at the University of Rennes, France.

 Her research involves traditional doctrinal analysis at the interface of other disciplines in the nineteenth century, and explores the development of legal doctrine to reflect or initiate social or economic change, and the formal analysis of law in a practical context.
-She has recently been working on the relationship between tax and pharmaceutical practice in the nineteenth century, and has begun a project exploring the impact of tax on the built environment.
+She has recently completed a body of research on the relationship between tax and pharmaceutical practice in the nineteenth century, and is currently engaged on a project exploring the impact of tax on the built environment.

 Professor Stebbings is the Editor of the Journal of Legal History, the leading journal in legal history research.
 She serves on the Council of the Selden Society, the only learned society and publisher devoted entirely to English Legal History.